Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 * Custom settings under modules, which are currently not supported in Xperience by Kentico
 * Module permissions (permissions work differently in Xperience by Kentico, see [Role management](https://docs.xperience.io/x/7IVwCg) and [UI page permission checks](https://docs.xperience.io/x/8IKyCg))

-As with all object types, the Migration Tool does not transfer code files to the target project.
+As with all object types, the Kentico Migration Tool does not transfer code files to the target project.
 You need to manually move all code files generated for your custom classes (*Info*, *InfoProvider*, etc.).

 To learn more about custom modules and classes in Xperience by Kentico, see the [Object types](https://docs.xperience.io/x/AKDWCQ) documentation.